 - Dedicated document library built-in for each group

 Project planning tools built-in for each group

 Security, Compliance, and Management

 - Enterprise Mobility & Security (EMS) extensions available to protect apps and devices

 What’s Your Conclusion?

-And, please, leave a comment below if you’ve found more resources that have helped while researching the topic of Workplace by Facebook vs Office 365.
+And, please, leave a comment below if you’ve found more resources that have helped while researching the topic of Workplace by Facebook vs Microsoft 365.
 Thanks!